Shadow and Bone #2, Grishaverse #2

-I have completely mixed feelings about Leigh Bardugo's Grisha Trilogy.
+I have completely mixed feelings about Leigh Bardugo’s Shadow and Bone trilogy.
 So mixed, I was scared of reading Siege and Storm, despite the fact the librarian pretty much promised the entire series gets better by the book.
-(Rundus' opinion does not count because he's a fanboy.)

 The second book in the Grisha Trilogy is certainly better than Shadow and Bone – whereas Alina Starkov (aka Sun Summoner) was overly mopey for a good part of the first book (to the point where I started calling her Mopey), Alina is less mopey this time around.
 A fantastic turnaround, because I don’t think I can handle Starkov being mopey for two books.
 Instead, our fabulous Sun Summoner “Saint” is a little more… overconfident.
 Spunky (but that’s what I’ve always like about Alina).
 And definitely in control of the situation, even if it’s not in her favor and there are unpleasant rumors about her floating among the Grisha and everyone else.

 But even though Alina is in control of the situation for the most part, there’s somehow not a love triangle, but a love square surrounding Saint Sun Summoner.

 Boy #1 (Mal): My least favorite corner, Mal wasn’t a terrible character back in Shadow and Bone – I actually liked Mal a little.
 I particularly liked his interactions and dialogue with Alina.
 In the sequel though… he turns into Adrian Ivashkov 1.0 (HOPEFULLY 1.0).